DaBlincx/meme-video-gen/README.md

 ## Disclaimer

 Please note that this script is intended for educational and entertainment purposes only.
-Make sure to comply with the terms of service of the website from which you are downloading videos.
 The creator of this project is not responsible for any misuse or violation of any applicable laws or regulations.